Kerstin08/minimal-mistakes/_pages/index.md

 In addition to coding games, I also have interests in other fields like computer graphics or deep learning and am always looking to expand my knowledge and learn something new.

-Off the clock I enjoy the occasional game, preferable (local) multiplayer-party games I can play with my friends or horror games for an adrenaline kick.
+Off the clock I enjoy the occasional game, preferably (local) multiplayer-party games I can play with my friends or horror games for an adrenaline kick.
 Furthermore, I love Yoga as well as reading, travelling or having a cup of coffee.